Controlling Excitons in Quasi-1D Perovskites by Dielectric Screening and Connectivity: Results and Discussion

-We then use the BSE approach to calculate the imaginary part of the dielectric function as shown in Fig.~\ref{Figure2} (b) (see SI for computational details and convergence tests).
+We then use the BSE approach to calculate the imaginary part of the dielectric function, as shown in Fig.~\ref{Figure2} (b), including electron-hole interaction effects to extract exciton binding energies and finestructures (see Supplemental Material for computational details and convergence tests).
 In line with its 1D nature, the corner-sharing structure has a large exciton binding energy of 881\,meV (Table~\ref{Tab1}) double the value that was reported for the equivalent quasi-2D model structure \cite{https://doi.org/10.1002/adom.202202801}.
 The imaginary part of the dielectric function has its largest intensity along the direction of the chain.
-The onset of the absorption spectrum is composed of four states - one dark and three non-degenerate bright - originating from direct transitions at the high-symmetry $\mathbf k$-point R, in line with expectations based on group theory (details in SI).
-The excitonic state with in-chain polarization has the largest intensity.
-The corresponding exciton wavefunction, shown in Fig.~\ref{Figure2}(c), has an in-chain spatial extent of 32.24\,{\AA} (Table~\ref{Tab1}) and minimal extension in the out-of-chain direction (Fig.~S2).
+Similar to the procedure described in Ref.~\citenum{https://doi.org/10.1002/adom.202202801,doi:10.1021/acs.jpclett.5b00905,Quarti2020-gd}, we apply group theory to analyze the excitonic finestructure.
+The high-symmetry $\mathbf k$-point R of the corner sharing geometry belongs to the C$_{2v}$ double point group (Table~S2), in which the VBM and CBM have the irreducible representation (IR) R$_5$.
+The product of those two IRs with an S-like envelope to represent the first excited state in the Wannier picture, produces four states with IR A$_1$+A$_2$+B$_1$+B$_2$.
+Given that the dipole operator transforms as A$_1$+B$_1$+B$_2$ in the C$_{2v}$ point group, we ultimately obtain one dark and three bright states.
+This result is reminiscent of the excitonic fine structure of 3D and 2D halide perovskites \cite{Quarti2020-gd,doi:10.1021/acs.jpclett.5b00905}.
+However, in our quasi-1D chains, the three bright states, which correspond to excitations with perpendicular transition dipole moments, are non-degenerate due to the 1D crystal field of the structure.
+This is in line with our BSE results in Fig.~\ref{Figure2} (b), which show that the onset of the imaginary part of the dielectric function is composed of four states, one dark, and three non-degenerate bright corresponding to one in-chain and two out-of-chain directions.